SympaHannuPiki/newrelic_couchbase_plugin/README.md

 ###  <a name="pluginjson"></a> Configuring the `plugin.json` file

-The `plugin.json` file contains the list of OS level commands that you want to execute as part of the plugin, and global settings to apply across all commands.
-All current possibilities for each OS are found in the `config/plugin.json.[OS]` template files.
-To set up the agent for your OS, copy one of these templates to `plugin.json`.
-If you don't do this, the plugin will do it for you the first time it is run.
+The `plugin.json` file contains the list of Couchbase servers name, host, port, username, and password.
+Configuration supports multiple Couchbase databases, or run the New Relic plugin per Couchbase server.

 Each command will get its own object in the `agents` array, as seen in the Example below.
 `command` is the only required configuration for each object.
 Commands in lowercase are ones literally defined in the plugin (i.e. `iostat`), whereas commands in Caps are specialized variations on those commands (i.e. `IostatCPU`).